-When you marry you have a duty before God to meet your mate’s sexual needs.
+After you marry you have a duty before God to meet your spouse’s sexual needs.
 But sometimes healing and restoration must happen first.

 Why do marriage partners—even men—sometimes lose interest in sex?
 Personally, I think the main culprit is sheer exhaustion.
 Tiredness and lack of exercise kill the sex drive.
 We become so stressed out and bone-tired that all we want is time alone, time for ourselves, and time for blessed sleep.
 Incessant busyness is the plague of our contemporary lifestyle, and it is greatly damaging to our physical intimacy as husbands and wives.

 Of course, there may be other reasons, too.
 These could include misconceptions about sex, past sexual abuse, guilt, anger, and even physical problems.

 One of the most common reasons that believers may struggle with enjoyment of sex is the sense of guilt that arises from immoral sexual activity in their pasts.
 That is precisely why our good and loving God gave us His rules and commands for our protection.
 He understands very well that sex outside the marriage relationship is devastating to our very personhood.

 In 1 Corinthians 6, Paul writes to a once licentious group of people to remind them that although we are sexual beings, God did not make the body for sex; rather, He made our bodies for Himself.
 Having said this, Paul then urges the Corinthians to flee sexual immorality.
 Every other sin that a man commits, Paul tells them, is outside the body.
 But the immoral man sins against his own body (1 Corinthians 6:13-18).
 Unrestrained immorality and deviant sex acts can severely damage our capacity to enjoy sex with a lifelong partner as God intended.